arvigeus/AZ-204/Topics/App Service.md

 ### [Scaling](https://learn.microsoft.com/en-us/azure/app-service/manage-automatic-scaling?tabs=azure-portal)

+The scale settings affect all apps in your App Service plan

 - **Manual scaling** (Basic+) - one time events (example: doing X on this date)
 - **Autoscale** (Standard+) - for predictable changes of application load, based on schedules (every X days/weeks/months) or resources
 - **Automatic scaling** (PremiumV2+) - like autoscale, but allows avoiding _cold start_ issues with _pre-warmed_ and _always ready_ instances